Fluorescent Light Tube Recycling and Disposal

 As fluorescent light tubes are hazardous waste, they should be recycled separately to your general waste.
-Pure Planet Recycling helps businesses when recycling fluorescent light tubes.
+Pure Planet Recycling helps businesses when disposing of fluorescent light tubes.
 Our service covers all types of fluorescent light tubes, light bulbs and energy saving bulbs.

 Whether you are recycling small amounts or replacing your whole lighting system, we can help.
 As an Authorised Treatment Facility and waste carrier, we provide a compliant service.
 Our staff and fleet of vehicles manage our lamp disposal collections.
 This allows us to give short lead times and cost-effective collections.